 The Cash App branding appears like a white “$” against a rounded green square.
 The typographic symbol is tilted to the right, and the diagonal line passing through it is not solid: only its ends are visible, which protrude beyond.
 Because of this, “$” looks like an uppercase “S” with two perpendicular stripes at the top and bottom.

-There is not a single inscription on the Cash App logo – only a currency symbol.
+There is no inscription on the Cash App logo; it only shows a currency symbol.
 It is drawn from scratch without using standard fonts.
-The white “$” symbol is shown in the square’s center, which is colored bright green (# 28c101) called Square Cash.
+The white “$” symbol is shown in the square’s center, which is colored bright green (# 28c101), called Square Cash.
 The application interface is made in the same palette.